Trashpanda70/Pokemon-Game/README.md

 - WonderTrade will cost money until you have beaten the Champion, after that it will be free
 - The Pokemon you receive will be the same (or similar but probably same) level as the Pokemon you traded away.
 - The WonderTrade script includes parameters for a list of Pokemon you cannot give, cannot receive, and Pokemon that are hard to get
     - Hard to get Pokemon essentially go through two RNG checks.
 A Pokemon is chosen at random to be received, but if that Pokemon is in the hard to get list, then there is only a 20% chance that the game will go through with giving you that Pokemon.
 If it does not go through with giving you that Pokemon, then a new Pokemon is chosen at random (this Pokemon may also be in the hard to get list).
-This list will gernerally be reserved for pseudolegendaries, and other strong third evolution Pokemon that should not be received often.
+This list will gernerally be reserved for pseudo-legendaries, and other strong third evolution Pokemon that should not be received often.
     - The only Pokemon you cannot trade away are Galandart, Arceus, and Mew

 As you progress through the game, the rules for WonderTrade will change.
 Note that while it is not listed, you can never receive Legendaries or Mythicals from WonderTrade (as stated above).